DevAgnihotri/MCA_Notes/Sem_3/Python/Unit_3.md

 - **Local Scope:** Variable defined inside a function, only accessible there.
 - **Global Scope:** Variable defined outside all functions, accessible everywhere.
+- **nonLocal Scope:** Used in nested functions to modify outer function variables.

 **Example:**